 Lichtenstein wrote a series of short booklets arguing for faith in Yeshua.
 He compared the teachings of Yeshua with those of the sages, and pleaded for acceptance as a Jewish believer within the Jewish community.
 His booklets received wide distribution in several languages, and he quickly became one of the most famous Jewish believers of the late nineteenth century.
 Today, he is regarded as a pioneer of the Messianic Jewish movement.

-The Everlasting Jew, compiled, edited, and revised by Jordan Gayle Levy and D. Thomas Lancaster, is a new collation of Lichtenstein’s inspiring writings, many of them culled from the libraries of Europe and translated to English for the first time.
+The Everlasting Jew, compiled, edited, and revised by D. Thomas Lancaster, is a new collation of Lichtenstein’s inspiring writings, many of them culled from the libraries of Europe and translated to English for the first time.
 The Everlasting Jew also includes the story of Lichtenstein’s life and his encounter with the Gospel.

 "When the day dawns, he will be no more Jacob, but Israel, the prince with God, who shall fight the battles of HaShem and His Anointed among the nations.
 The everlasting Jew … will become a witness for God and his Messiah, and to him all will give ear."
 (Rabbi Isaac Lichtenstein)